ElectricalGang

 solar cell Construction and Working

-Hello friends, in today’s article we will talk about solar cells, what are its construction, what is their working principle, and its advantages and disadvantages, and their uses.
+Hello friends, in today’s article we will talk about solar cells, what is its construction, what are their working principle, their advantages and disadvantages, and their uses.

 Introduction: